LSAC-Hao/YourStatus2/README.md

 4) cd d:\YourStatus2; delete app and www folders; unzip app and www folders from this repository into d:\YourStatus2.
 ~~~

+## Tools to create UI and code development
+Ionic Creator is what I used to create UI views of this project (https://creator.ionic.io)
+Once UI was created, export them offline into a zip file, extracted html files into the project.
+I used Visual Studio Code as my code editors to develop those javascript code.

+##
 ## Build
 Additional enviroment requirement and packages may be applied.
 ~~~